kaybee19/sec_hd_app/README.md

 ## Running SQL Scripts

-* go to sql workshop and select sql scripts
+* go to `SQL WORKSHOP` and select `SQL SCRIPTS`
 * chooose upload and import all downloaded scripts
-* run scripts in order 1, 2, 3
+* run scripts in order 1, 2, and then 3

 ## Demo

 A script with dummy insert data, scirpt 4, is available.
-A live demo is available for testing.
+A live demo is also available for testing.

 URL `https://apex.oracle.com/pls/apex/f?p=80822:LOGIN_DESKTOP::::::`

-Admin login `kaybee` password `kaybee`
+Admin login: `kaybee` password: `kaybee`

-Support `support1` passowrd `123456`
+Support: `support1` passowrd: `123456`

-User `janedoe` password `123456`
+User: `janedoe` password: `123456`